Custom software & automations · built & owned

 The guarantee

-If the first working version is not something you would actually use, you can walk away, and you keep the blueprint.
+On top of that, you never pay the final milestone until the first working version is something you would actually use.
 I take the risk so you do not have to.
 That is how confident I am that this beats the alternative you have already tried.

 Honest fit